 To get a CDL, you must pass knowledge and skills tests.
+You must take and pass the knowledge tests prior to scheduling the skills test.
 This manual will help you pass the tests.
 This manual is not a substitute for a truck driver training class or program.
-Formal training is the most reliable way to learn the many special skills required for safely driving a large commercial vehicle and becoming a professional driver in the trucking industry.
+Formal training is the most reliable way to learn the many special skills required for safely driving a large commercial vehicle NOTE: and becoming a professional driver in the trucking industry.